chanian/hyperloglog/README.md

 Overview
 --------
 I read the famous HyperLogLog [1] paper on a flight to SF, but it seemed like total voodoo to me, so I figured I'd implement it.
-There's a much better and more readible javascript implementation at [2].
+There's a much better and more readible javascript implementation at [2][3] and also an existing node package you might find useful at [4].

 Example
 -------